Dag Law Team Bites Back on Negligence

 Following a dog bite or dog attack in New York, you should:

-Cleanse the wound with soap and warm water.
+- Cleanse the wound with soap and warm water.

-Seek medical attention.
+- Seek medical attention.

-Notify your local animal control agency about your dog bite incident.
+- Notify your local animal control agency about your dog bite incident.
 Give as much information as you can, including, the sequence of events and any information about the dog.

-Photograph the injuries resulting from the dog attack.
+- Photograph the injuries resulting from the dog attack.

-Photograph the area in which the attack occurred.
+- Photograph the area in which the attack occurred.

-Collect contact information from all witnesses of the dog attack.
+- Collect contact information from all witnesses of the dog attack.

-Do not sign anything from the dog owner, insurance company, or anyone else involved in the attack.
+- Do not sign anything from the dog owner, insurance company, or anyone else involved in the attack.

-It is not enough to allege that the dog, by it’s breed, is considered dangerous.
-Hence, even pit bulls, rottweilers, etc.. get the benefit of doubt unless it can be proven that the specific dog had a vicious propensity.
-In New Jersey, the standard is that of “reasonable care.”
-Thus, if a dog owner fails to prevent his dog from running out of the house or yard & it bites someone on the sidewalk, the homeowner may be considered negligent.
+It is not enough to allege that the dog is dangerous because of its breed.
+Hence, even pit bulls, rottweilers, etc. get the benefit of the doubt unless your legal team can prove that the specific dog has a vicious propensity.
+However, these laws do not apply in all states.
+In New Jersey, the standard is that of “reasonable care” instead.
+This means that if a dog owner fails to prevent his dog from running out of the house or yard & it bites someone on the sidewalk, the homeowner may be considered negligent.